*This post was last updated 25 May 2020 following an announcement by the Prime Minister Boris Johnson.

-Based on the World Health Organisation’s recent announcements, Coronavirus (COVID-19) was classed as a public health emergency of international concern on 30 January and from 11 March can now be characterised as a pandemic.
+Based on the World Health Organisation’s announcements, Coronavirus (COVID-19) was classed as a public health emergency of international concern on 30 January and from 11 March was characterised as a pandemic.

-For a summary of all the business support available from the Government during this challenging time, how to access the support, who is eligible and how to apply, please visit the Government’s Coronavirus Business Support website: businesssupport.gov.uk/coronavirus-business-support.
+For a summary of all the business support available from the Government during this challenging time, how to access the support, who is eligible and how to apply, please visit the Government’s Coronavirus business support webpage: gov.uk/coronavirus/business-support.

 Some of the business support from the Government will be delivered locally by Winchester City Council: winchester.gov.uk/covid19

 Please visit the Government’s Coronavirus (COVID-19) webpages for the latest information and advice for businesses, employers, employees and the self-employed.
 ACAS have also published advice for employees and employers including information on how to protect the health and safety of staff, sick pay and absence from work.